Frontline Blog

 1. Racism in health care – Black patients not prescribed opioids for similar levels of pain that white patients experienced

 For similar levels of pain, Black patients have been prescribed opioids at much lower doses (or not at all).
-Lower opioid prescriptions to Black patients partially protected them during the early period of the opioid epidemic that was fueled by over-prescribing; however, it also contributed to Black persons being disproportionately reliant on street drug supplies.
+Lower opioid prescriptions to Black patients partially protected them during the early period of the opioid epidemic that was fueled by over-prescribing; however, it also contributed to Black persons disproportionately replying on street drug supplies.

 2. Rapid rise in illicit synthetic street opioids (and mixtures of drugs) that are more lethal than heroin